emilalvaro25/studio-pro/README.md

 ## ✨ Key Features

 *   **V-API Inspired Interface:** A clean, intuitive, and efficient UI designed to minimize clicks and streamline the agent creation process.
+*   **Offline Demo Mode:** The studio runs out-of-the-box without any setup.
+If backend keys are not provided, it seamlessly falls back to an offline mode where all features can be explored with temporary in-memory data.
 *   **Comprehensive Agent Builder:** A multi-tab interface to configure every aspect of your agent:
     *   **Identity:** Define the agent's name, persona, and introductory spiel.
     *   **Brain:** Equip agents with tools, set safety levels, and define core behaviors.